-In contrast, ribeye is a little tougher than filet mignon.
+In contrast, ribeye steak is a little tougher than filet mignon.
 However, the high fat content marbled through creates a very tender, juicy cut of beef too.
 The ribeye might not be quite as soft as the filet mignon, but it is still significantly more tender than other cuts of beef.

 Filet mignon has a far less pronounced taste than ribeye.
 This is not necessarily a bad thing because many people who do not like a hearty beef flavor appreciate the more delicate taste of filet mignon.
 Since it is lower in fat, this cut of beef also has a less greasy taste than ribeye.